-The 2012 Chaco Culture National Historical Park Silver Uncirculated Coins will be issued as part of the US Mint’s America the Beautiful Five Ounce Uncirculated Coin Program and marks the twelfth release of the series.
+The 2012 Chaco Culture National Historical Park Silver Uncirculated Coins was issued as part of the US Mint’s America the Beautiful Five Ounce Uncirculated Coin Program and marks the twelfth release of the series.
 These specific strikes honor Chaco Culture National Historical Park found in the state of New Mexico with a reverse design emblematic of that location.
+It was released for sale to the public on July 9, 2012.

 The coins feature obverse and reverse designs similar to that of the US Mint’s America the Beautiful Quarters® Program which honors national parks and other sites from around the United States.
 However, specification-wise, these coins are closer to that of the America the Beautiful Silver Bullion Coins™, which also feature the same designs as the 2012 Park Quarters but are struck to a much larger size from five ounces of .999 fine silver.